 At least I thought so when I first started.

 Because I have the habit of reading my favorite novels over and over again, for example, "The Silent Lamb" has been read more than twenty times, and I am basically familiar enough to memorize it, so I can't accept the adaptation of the movie.

 "The Shining" is similar, but every time I watch it again, it feels more terrifying.
 Obviously, it is a familiar plot, but because I am more and more familiar with every detail of the novel, every time I read it, the feeling of the novel becomes more vivid and clearer.
 The bone-chilling cold and horror are very different.
 It's hard to describe in words.

-I don’t feel scared anymore, hehe~ I’ve seen too many horror novels, horror movies, etc. Except for the kind of works that challenges my stomach with blood, if there is any story that can scare me from the beginning "The Shining" is the one who is so cold that he is too scared to sleep.
+I don’t feel scared anymore, hehe~ I’ve seen too many horror novels, horror movies, etc. Except for the kind of work that challenges my stomach with blood, if there is any story that can scare me from the beginning "The Shining" is the one that is so cold that he is too scared to sleep.
 It's only this work that frightens me so persistently.

 I am sure that any reader who does not think "The Shining" is scary, has not read it carefully and has not experienced the feeling of immersion in it.